 If you don’t have a car then there is a regular bus service between Rimini and San Marino.
 The cable car can be found in the town of Borgo Maggiore.
 However, be warned the car park isn’t huge and it does tend to fill up pretty quick.

 You will find lots of little souvenir shops, cafes and shops in the narrow streets.
 There are so many selling similar things that you can spend most of your time hunting out the best items.
 There are also many shops selling knives, swords and guns.
 I usually stay clear of these shops but other people might find them interesting.

 Enjoy the views once you have explored for a while as you get some great views if the weather is good.
 I haven’t explored the whole city and usually just go back to my favourite areas including Palazzo Pubblico which is in the Piazza della Liberta.

 There is the Three Towers which include Gaita which is the oldest of the three towers.
 Then the Cesta which is located on the highest of Monte Titano’s summits.
 The third tower isnt open to the public and this is called Montale.
 You can also visit the Piazza della Liberta which is the square with the Palazzo Pubblico (government building).
 If you like beautiful buildings then you can also see the Basilica del Santo Marino which is a beautiful church, remember to wear respectful clothing.
 No clothes above the knee and cover your shoulders and you should be fine.

-As it is set on a hill the roads are quite steep and some are cobble stones.
+As it is set on a hill the roads are quite steep and some are cobblestones.
 It is pretty hard work with a pram but it is doable.
-The cafes we have stopped at before were very nice however, none we have been to have had changing facilities.
-Which is okay as we would just put jackets on the floor and change our boys on them.
-However, I know for some people this is a big no no.
+The cafes we have stopped at before were very nice however, none I have been to have had changing facilities.
+Which is okay as I would just put jackets on the floor and change my boys on them.
+However, I know for some people this is a big no-no.